 - 1. Pipe backfill is the material from the top of pipe to the surface restoration cross section, as specified elsewhere.
 Material shall be in conformance with Trench Details. - 2.
 Backfill of MDOT Class II sand shall be compacted to 95% of its maximum dry density.
 If machine tamping includes manually-operated vibrating plate compactors or self-propelled vibrating rollers, the backfill material shall be compacted in lifts not exceeding 12 inches, loose measure.
 If a backhoe-mounted compactor is employed, the backfill material shall be compacted in lifts of 36 inches, loose measure. - 3.
 In cases where backfill of native material is approved by the PSAA; pipe bedding shall extend to 12 inches above the top of pipe and native material backfill shall be uniformly spread and compacted to 90% of its maximum dry density. - 4.
+Backfilling shall not be done in freezing weather except by written permission of the PSAA, and it shall not be made with frozen material.
+No fill shall be made where the material already in the trench is frozen. - 5.
+No trench backfill shall contain debris or organic material within 24 inches above the top of pipe. - 6.
 Approval to use a particular compaction method will be withdrawn by the PSAA if the method causes injury to the pipe or adjacent structures or movement of the pipe.
-The PSAA may consider written permission to increase the thickness of the lifts specified in this paragraph if satisfactory compaction is achieved and no undesirable side effects occur. - 5.
+The PSAA may consider written permission to increase the thickness of the lifts specified in this paragraph if satisfactory compaction is achieved and no undesirable side effects occur. - 7.
 When directed by the PSAA, Flowable Fill shall be used as backfill for the pipe installation.
 Where flowable fill is called for as pipe backfill or bedding, care shall be used to avoid displacing the pipe due to fluid pressure or the buoyancy effect.